-UPDATED 5/25/23: Microsoft is gearing up to roll out another set of new features and visual improvements as the “Moment 3” update for Windows 11 22H2 in June 2023, during the monthly Patch Tuesday.
+UPDATED 6/28/23: Microsoft is rolling out another set of new features and visual improvements as the “Moment 3” update for Windows 11 22H2 in June 2023, with full availability during the July Patch Tuesday.
 However, this is a minor update that doesn’t include significant changes.
 Instead, this is a release meant to improve and bring new functionalities to existing features.
 For instance, the next feature drop for Windows 11 22H2 will include an updated version of the Taskbar experience with the ability to show seconds in the System Tray clock.
 Users will also see a new VPN shield status in the network icon for an active connection.

 The notification toasts interface has been updated to provide an option to copy two-factor authentication (2FA) codes.
 Also, the Windows 11 Moment 3 update expands Live Captions to more regions and rolls out various improvements for Voice Access.
 Furthermore, there’s a new kiosk multi-app mode feature.
 Task Manager now offers the ability to create live kernel memory dumps, and the Settings app and File Explorer roll out with various improvements.

 In a nutshell, “Moments” are new updates that enable the Windows team to roll out new features and improvements as soon as they are ready outside major releases.
 You can think of it as “feature drop” updates for mobile devices.
 However, the operating system will continue to have yearly feature updates, and the company plans to release new versions every three years.

 The update doesn’t have an official name, but it’s described as update KB5027303 and bumps the version number to 22621.1928.
 This release doesn’t require reinstallation.
 Once available, it’ll download and install automatically through Windows Update as a typical monthly update.

 This guide highlights the best new features and changes expected to arrive with the “Moment 3” update for Windows 11 22H2.

 These are the new features for Windows 11 Moment 3 update: